Infinity Doesn't Exist

 But you could say instead that infinity doesn't exist - that it isn't possible to perform an infinite series of actions.
 That even a mathematical lamp can't be on and off at the same time.
 We could try this experiment in real life and get a similar answer.
 Eventually we would only be able to switch the lamp at the smallest observable quanta of time - we wouldn't be able to switch it any faster.
 And so the lamp would have a definite ending state after two minutes - and even one we could calculate beforehand if we knew the numbers involved.

 Thompson's Lamp is just one example, but there are hundreds of these paradoxes in mathematics not least of which Russell's Paradox, where unintuitive behaviour is chosen rather than disbelief in infinity.
 It simply isn't true to say belief in an infinite mathematical world doesn't affect the finite mathematical world.
-One effect is shown here - in an infinite mathematical world lamps can be on and off at the same time.
+One effect is shown here - in an infinite mathematical world, finite mathematical objects such as lamps have an extra weird property - they can be on and off at the same time.

 The Biggest Number